-Jacket (see picture 10)

-The "skirt" must cover the buttocks completely (plus 5 cm to 10 cm).
+Jacket (see picture 10) The "skirt" must cover the buttocks completely (plus 5 cm to 10 cm).
+The skirt must be of equivalent length at the front and at the back.

 With the arms level, the SOKUTEIKI must slip inside entirely and smoothly inside the sleeves.